DarshanSudhakar/RetailManager/README.md

 # RetailManager

+## Introduction
+This project is based on [TimCo Retail Manager] course done by Tim Corey

-In this retail manager project to learn about architectural implementation of a multi-tier application Here are some of the salient features of the project
+In this project, you will learn about architectural implementation of a multi-tier application.
+This is crucial for any technical C# and .NET interview.

+Pointing out some of the salient features of the project
 - Usage of Swagger
 - Creating a WPF client application
 - Usage of Dapper for data access
 - Usage of Caliburn micro for dependency injection
 - Creation of Data project

-There are few pending items like
+Currently, there are few pending items that needs to be done.
+The pending items list are as follows
 - Creation of CI and CD
 - Publishing the WPF application
 - Azure Devops
 - Migrating to .NET Core

-The work is under progress will update this file as and when the features are completed

-This project is based on [TimCo Retail Manager] course done by Tim Corey

 ## Getting started
-Now how do you get started?
-The branch to look out for is a the **phase1**.
+If you thinking how to get started?
+Then, head on to the branches section and look out for **phase1**.
+The latest code is merged to  **phase1** branch.

-As and when the video is covered in the playlist a corresponding pull request is made to phase1 branch and the code for that particular video is checked in.
+As and when the video is covered in the [TimCo Retail Manager] playlist; a corresponding pull request is made to phase1 branch.

 For example, lets say I have watched the Video 17 - [Display Product Data - A TimCo Retail Manager Video] on the [TimCo Retail Manager] playlist.
 You would see a branch with the same number on this Github repo and a corresponding pull request initiated.